Who was Arius and why is he important?

 in equal majesty and in a holy Trinity.”

-That same edict threatened all other Christians with “the punishment of our authority.”
-This threat was brutally implemented and the Roman Army eliminated all other versions of Christianity.
-Hetero-ousians, homo-i-ousians, and homo-ians were forbidden to meet and their places of worship were given to those bishops who accepted the Trinity doctrine, as required by the Roman law.
+That edict threatened all other Christians with “the punishment of our authority.”
+This threat was brutally implemented.
+Opponents to the Trinity doctrine were forbidden to meet and preach and their places of worship were given to those bishops who accepted the Trinity doctrine.
+Through the Roman Army, Theodosius eliminated all opposition to the Trinity doctrine within the Empire.
 For a further discussion, see – Theodosius.

-This made an end to ‘Arianism’ among the Roman citizens.
-However, the Germanic nations – both inside and outside the empire – remained ‘Arian’.
+That eliminated ‘Arianism’ among the Roman citizens but the Germanic nations – both inside and outside the empire – remained ‘Arian’.

-That entire period of 62 years from 318 to 380 is known as “the Arian Controversy” and described as “the most dramatic internal struggle the Christian Church had so far experienced” (RW, 1).
+That entire period of 62 years, from 318 to 380, is known as “the Arian Controversy” and is described as “the most dramatic internal struggle the Christian Church had so far experienced” (RW, 1).

 Purpose